simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.18.8

+Released TBD

+### saml2 library
+  * Fixed a bug in AuthnRequest.php that would raise an InvalidArgumentException when setting
+  *   the AssertionConsumerServiceIndex on an saml:SP authsource.
+Thanks to Andrea @ Oracle for reporting this.

 ## Version 1.18.7

 Released 2020-05-12